ricomariani/CG-SQL-author/docs/user_guide/05_cursors.md

 #### Columns from any that match a shape, from anywhere in the FROM

-Here we do not specify a particular table that contains the columns, the could come from any of the tables in the FROM clause.
+Here we do not specify a particular table that contains the columns, they could come from any of the tables in the FROM clause.

 ```
 --- get the Foo shape from anywhere in the join